niedzielski/cb/readme.md

   [XSel](https://github.com/kfish/xsel) or `pbcopy` / `pbpaste`.
 - You prefer using temporary files when working across GUIs and CLIs.

 All cb provides is a consistent interface across operating systems.
+Any clipboard CLI will do.
+What's important is how you use the tool.

 ## Usage